On the Power of Finite Ambiguity in B\"uchi Complementation: Application to Limit Deterministic Automata

-In practice, we use a priority function $\priority \colon \vertices \to \setnocond{1, 2, \cdots, \size{\dstates} + 1}$ to assign priorities to the vertices.
-Let us call a vertex $\vertex{q}{\ell}$ \emph{deterministic} (resp., \emph{nondeterministic}) if $q \in \dstates$ (resp., $q \in \nstates$).
+In practice, we use a priority function $\priority \colon \vertices \to \naturals \setminus \setnocond{0}$ to assign priorities to the vertices.
 The main idea is that deterministic vertices have priority over nondeterministic vertices and that vertices inherit the minimum priority of their predecessors.
 This means that a nondeterministic vertex can only inherit its priority from another nondeterministic vertex while a deterministic vertex gets its priority from its least deterministic predecessor, provided there is one.
 If there is no deterministic predecessor, then its priority depends on the one of its unique nondeterministic predecessor and its deterministic siblings.

 As usual, let $\enumerationnocond{q_{1}, q_{2}, \dotsc, q_{n}}$ be the enumeration of the states $\states$ according to some total order $\stateOrder$ over states such that $d \stateOrder n$ whenever $d \in \dstates$ and $n \in \nstates$, that is, deterministic states ``come earlier than'' nondeterministic states in $\stateOrder$.
-Recall that at level $0$ we have a deterministic vertex $\vertex{\iota_{j}}{0}$ for each $\iota_{j} \in \inits \cap \dstates$ and the nondeterministic vertex $\vertex{\inits \cap \nstates}{0}$, provided that $\inits \cap \nstates \neq \emptyset$.
-Let $\enumerationnocond{\iota_{1}, \cdots, \iota_{k}}$ be the enumeration of $\inits \cap \dstates$ under $\stateOrder$.
-We define the priority of the vertices at level $0$ as $\priority(\vertex{\iota_{j}}{0}) = j$ for each $\iota_{j} \in \setnocond{\iota_{1}, \cdots, \iota_{k}}$ and $\priority(\vertex{\inits \cap \nstates}{0}) = 1 + \size{\inits \cap \dstates}$.
+Recall that at level $0$ we have a deterministic vertex $\vertex{\initial_{j}}{0}$ for each $\initial_{j} \in \initialStates \cap \dstates$ and the nondeterministic vertex $\vertex{\initialStates \cap \nstates}{0}$, provided that $\initialStates \cap \nstates \neq \emptyset$.
+Let $\enumerationnocond{\initial_{1}, \cdots, \initial_{k}}$ be the enumeration of $\initialStates \cap \dstates$ under $\stateOrder$.
+We define the priority of the vertices at level $0$ as $\priority(\vertex{\initial_{j}}{0}) = j$ for each $\initial_{j} \in \enumerationnocond{\initial_{1}, \cdots, \initial_{k}}$ and $\priority(\vertex{\initialStates \cap \nstates}{0}) = 1 + \size{\initialStates \cap \dstates}$.